 The statistical and graphic analyses and the evaluation of hypothesis developed provide a clear picture of different aspects that can be analysed and looked into combining mobile data and train data.
 The important fact is that this is only one format of data that has been looked into in detail.
 The format provides a good starting point for looking into the concept of utilizing mobile data in ridership evaluation and that longer data duration and higher resolution can point out the exact quantifiable figures for the number of travellers.
-Other formats of anonymous data formats also need to be explored separately to determine if they can be combined with the format used in this report.
+Other formats of multiple data formats such as anonymous Call Detail Records also need to be explored separately to determine if they can be combined with the format used in this report.
 The availability of longer time interval data and other formats can provide the opportunity of developing systemic models and frameworks for analysing the ridership from different angles.
 Hence, mobile data can be declared a viable source for calculating the number of travellers on trains.